ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Ordina-Young-Professional-Programme-2019-Summer-Edition.md

 ## First Day
 On our first arrival at Ordina, we were warmly welcomed by Anja, our Resource Manager, and two of the Practice Managers: Ken and Yannick.
-We were introduced to the structure of Ordina and got to know some of the other kickstarters.
+We were introduced to the structure of Ordina and got to know some of the other trainees.
 After the introduction, we were given a tour of the entire building, during which we met some of the colleagues at JWorks.
-Four of the kickstarters already did an internship at Ordina before coming to work officially, so they already knew a lot of the colleagues in Mechelen.
+Four of the trainees already did an internship at Ordina before coming to work officially, so they already knew a lot of the colleagues in Mechelen.
 This didn't make any difference however, since everyone was very open and welcoming.
 Finally, we got our laptops and the keys to our cars so that the next day we could get started with the courses focused on both technical and soft skills.